d-bl/GroundForge/Reversed-engineering-of-patterns.md

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/disect-pairs-as-threads.png)

-The ID calculator can sometimes shift a column.
+The ID calculator of GroundForge can sometimes shift a column.
 The effect for this particular matrix is shown in the table below.
 Fixing this bug would break existing links beyond control of the project.
 As usually the patterns are distorted beyond recognizing the underlying matrix,